GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

     * Multiplication with 0 annihilates R.
 * In a [ring](https://en.wikipedia.org/wiki/Ring_(algebra)), the set has an [additive inverse](https://en.wikipedia.org/wiki/Additive_inverse).

-The successful use of functional design relies on the proper understanding of the algebraic properties of the corresponding constructs, for example, folding.
-This is where functional programming gets really complex.
-For example, a Monoid has the following algebraic properties:
+The successful functional design relies on the proper understanding of the algebraic properties of the corresponding constructs, such as monoid, modad or functor.
+For instance, a monoid has the following algebraic properties:

-1. Closure: <category element> + <category element> = <element in the same category>
+1. Closure: &lt;category element&gt; + &lt;category element&gt; = &ltelement in the same category&gt;
 2. Associativity: (1 + 2) + 3 = 1 + (2 + 3)
-3. Identity: 0 + <a number> = <the number> + 0 = <the number>
+3. Identity: 0 + &lt;a number&gt; = &lt;the number&gt; + 0 = &lt;the number&gt;

-Addition of integers is a monoid, so it could be used in folding without fear of an incorrect result.
+Addition of integers is a monoid, so it could be used, for example, in folding without the fear of an incorrect result.

 ## Abstractions Based on ADTs